 Admission to the PBW Jr. program is as follows:

-Students in Level 5 Conservatory: Placement class needed; optional participation for either or both seasons
+Students in Level 5 Conservatory: Audition required; optional participation for either or both seasons

-Students in Level 5 FLEX: Audition needed; dancers considering PBW must choose any 3 PBS classes
+Students in Level 5 FLEX: Audition required; dancers considering PBW must choose any 3 PBS classes

-Students in Level 6 Conservatory: Placement class needed; optional participation for either or both seasons
+Students in Level 6 Conservatory: Audition required; optional participation for either or both seasons

-Students in Level 6 FLEX: Audition needed; dancers accepted into PBW must choose any 4 PBS classes
+Students in Level 6 FLEX: Audition required; dancers accepted into PBW must choose any 4 PBS classes

 Admission to the PBW Sr. program is as follows:

-- Students in Level 7 Conservatory: No audition needed; full year participation required
+- Students in Level 7 Conservatory: No audition; full year participation required

-Students in Level 7 FLEX: Audition needed; dancers accepted into PBW must choose any 4 PBS classes
+Students in Level 7 FLEX: Audition required; dancers accepted into PBW must choose any 4 PBS classes

-- Students in Level 8 Conservatory: No audition needed; full year participation required
+- Students in Level 8 Conservatory: No audition; full year participation required

 Question: How much does it cost?

-Answer: Dues for the full year are $800.00.
-Dues for a single semester are $450.00 with an early bird discount of $25.00.
-Only PBW Jrs. are permitted to sign up for a single semester; PBW Srs. must commit to a full year.
-PBW company members are automatically cast in Nutcracker and pre-paid for the school spring show.
+Answer: Dues for the full year are $800.00 if you register for PBW Fall and Spring at the same time.
+Dues for a single semester are $450.00.
+Only PBW Juniors are permitted to sign up for a single semester; PBW Seniors must commit to a full year.
+PBW company members are automatically cast in Nutcracker and are pre-paid for the school spring show.